Internship / Residency

-Cancer patients often feel blindsided by their diagnosis and wrestle with questions of faith, says Reverend LaWanda Long, a Chaplain at Cancer Treatment Centers of America® (CTCA) in Newnan, Georgia.
+Cancer patients often feel blindsided by their diagnosis and wrestle with questions of faith, says Reverend LaWanda Long, a Chaplain at Cancer Treatment Centers of America® (CTCA), Atlanta.

 She suggests they ask: What treatments are available for my type of cancer?
 Where do I need to go for help?
 Where do I feel a sense of peace?
 What shall I do?

 “I try to encourage patients to put the ‘why’ questions on hold and to ask new questions that will give them life,” Rev. Long says.